sjdv1982/seamless-tools/README.md

 - The Dockerfile to build the rpbs/seamless Docker image.
-  This file installs the seamless-framework conda package on top of the rpbs/seamless-deps Docker image, and adds the Seamless scripts directory
+  This file installs the seamless-framework conda package on top of the rpbs/seamless-deps Docker image, and adds the scripts and tools directories from here.
+  The Seamless examples and tests are also bundled.

 - The Dockerfile for the rpbs/seamless-deps Docker image.
   This installs the dependencies of Seamless on top of the Jupyter notebook+scipy Docker image.
+  Solving the conda environment typically takes 5 minutes.

 -